 Let’s say you’re a fitness brand that’s primarily targeting millennial women on Instagram.
 Your content categories might be composed of…

-- Motivational content (image macros, inspirational text overlay photos)
+Motivational content (image macros, inspirational text overlay photos)

-- Workout tutorials (videos and Stories)
+Workout tutorials (videos and stories)

-- Recipes (photos, videos and Stories)
+Recipes (photos, videos and stories)

 “Action” content (photos or videos of your brand or followers “in the wild”)

 And within these categories you have personas such as…

-- Total newbies to fitness
+Total newbies to fitness

-- People trying to achieve or maintain a weight loss goal
+People trying to achieve or maintain a weight loss goal

-- Seasoned gym-goers and fitness enthusiasts
+Seasoned gym-goers and fitness enthusiasts

 On the flip side, your already-fit fans and goal-setters could always use new recipe ideas and motivation to keep them going.

-There’s plenty of opportunity for overlap with your pillars (and that’s a good thing), but there’s also chances to get specific with different audiences.
+There’s plenty of opportunity for overlap with your content pillars (and that’s a good thing), but there are also chances to get specific with different audiences.

-And with that, we wrap things up!
+And with that, it’s time to wrap things up!